 On Sunday, around 200 marchers taking part in Portland’s 3rd annual Slutwalk enthusiastically chanted, “whatever we wear, wherever we go, yes means yes and no means no” as their party wove through the mostly empty streets of downtown.
 The contrast between the colorful, passionate and often topless protesters and the starchy clean, empty sidewalks gave another chant, “shatter the silence, stop the violence” a more resonant tone.

 This was a group of mostly women making their stand against the broad cultural passivity towards sexual violence, victim blaming, and the denigration of women.
 The absence of a large street audience (the Portland financial district on a Sunday afternoon is never a very active place) did not appear to diminish the conviction of the protesters.

-Slutwalk is an international movement that began in Canada in 2011 in response to a Toronto police officer advised women to “avoid dressing like sluts” in order to deter predators.
-Since then, Slutwalks and similarly named marches have been held across the globe in cities such as London, Buenos Aires and Singapore.
-Portland’s march may not be the most visible in the world, but it demonstrated solidarity among those who wanted this conversation to be held in this city.
+Slutwalk is an international movement that began in Canada in 2011 in response to a Toronto police officer advising women to “avoid dressing like sluts” in order to deter rapists.
+Since then, “Slutwalks” have been held across the globe in cities such as London, Buenos Aires and Singapore.
+Portland’s march may not be the most visible in the world, but it demonstrated solidarity for those who wanted this conversation to be held in this city.

 Elle Stanger, one of the organizers and featured speakers, stepped up to the microphone in unexpected apparel considering the event: unrevealing street clothes.
 This, she explained, is exactly what she was wearing the last time she was harassed by men on the street.
 It happened two days ago while she was carrying groceries.